WSU-kduncan/ceg3120-NovaThread/Project5/README.md

 The .yml file includes a Main instance that installs HAProxy and two other instances.

 First I had to SSH into my proxy server
-I then inputed the information into a text file about my 2 web servers. ip addresses and such.
+I then inputed the information into a text file about my 2 web servers. ip addresses and such. "sudo nano /etc/hosts"

 ## Installing and Configuring HAProxy